rebeccatraceyt/rebeccatraceyt/README.md

 I'm Rebecca, a Full Stack Developer and Tutor from Dublin, Ireland.

-- 👩🏻‍🏫  I have a **Full-Stack Software Development** Professional Diploma with the [Code Institute](https://codeinstitute.net/ "Code Institute Homepage") and [UCD](https://www.ucd.ie/professionalacademy/ "UCD Professional Academy Homepage")
+- 👩🏻‍🏫  I have a **Full-Stack Software Development** Professional Diploma with the [Code Institute](https://codeinstitute.net/ "Code Institute Homepage") and [UCD](https://www.ucd.ie/professionalacademy/ "UCD Professional Academy Homepage"), graduating with Distinction
 - 👩🏻‍🎓 I have a B.Sc in Digital Media and Computer Science from the University of Limerick, graduating with a 2:1
 - 🥅 2021 Goals:
     - 🛒 Create my first E-Commerce website ✔️